florianhartig/LearningBayes/CommentedCode/01-Principles/InferenceMethods.md

 ## [1] FALSE
 ```

-## Long-term frequencies of errors
+## Long-term frequencies of errors and multiple testing

 imagine we have a fair coin, and do 1000 experiments with 10 draws, looking at the p-value, note that we get to the right 5% assumptotically, but not for small data.
 The fact that it is not exactly 5% is an artifact that appears for discrete distributions (<8 gets acceted, >= 8 rejected, the perfect cut would be intbetween but as we have only discrete options that's not possible to choose)